supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Pipeline.md

 ## Performance Analysis of Pipelines

+If a machine has a single cycle datapath, then it is non-pipelined machine.

 In non-pipelined implementation, 1 clock cycle is the time taken for one instruction execution.

 In pipelined implementation, 1 clock cycle is the time taken for one stage execution in an instruction.

 The speed up of PL over non-PL on n-instructions,
 $$
 \text{Speed up of PL over non-PL} = \frac{\text{Non-PL execution time}}{\text{PL execution time}}
 $$

+> [!tip]
 > If there is no information regarding the number of instructions $n$, then $n$ can be considered as larger number of instructions.

 ## MIPS Pipeline